 Known throughout his life as “Skid,” Rear Admiral Masterson was born in San Diego, California, in 1932.
 He was the son of Vice Admiral Kleber S. Masterson (1908–1998), a distinguished ordnance expert and former Commander of the U.S. Second Fleet.
-He was also the son-in-law of Rear Admiral Joshua W. Cooper, recipient of the Navy Cross for sinking a Japanese battleship at the Battle of Surigao Strait during World War II as Commanding Officer of the battleship USS Bennion.
+He was also the son-in-law of Rear Admiral Joshua W. Cooper (1906–1998), recipient of the Navy Cross for his significant role in the victory at the Battle of Surigao Strait as Commanding Officer of the destroyer USS Bennion during World War II.

 After graduating from the Navy high school in Guantanamo Bay, Cuba, Skid entered the United States Naval Academy, graduating in 1954 second in his class with a bachelor’s degree in engineering.
 He went on to earn a master’s degree in physics from the U.S. Naval Postgraduate School in 1963 and a Ph.D. from the University of California, San Diego, in 1969.
 In 1980, he completed the Advanced Management Program at Harvard Business School.

 Throughout his career, Rear Admiral Masterson demonstrated a rare ability to integrate cutting-edge technology with operational leadership.
-Early on, he became a pioneer in computer science for the U.S. Navy, developing in 1960 the first compiler that translated the algebraic programming language ALGOL for use across multiple computer systems—an innovation foundational to modern computing.
+Early on, he became a pioneer in computer science for the U.S. Navy, developing in 1960 the first compiler that translated the first algebraic programming language ALGOL for use across multiple computer systems — an innovation foundational to modern computing.

 He specialized in introducing advanced technologies aboard cruisers and destroyers, culminating in his command of the guided-missile destroyer USS Preble during the Vietnam War.
 Before being deployed to the Gulf of Tonkin, he oversaw the installation of advanced systems that enabled helicopter rescue missions and provided early warning of Soviet MiG aircraft entering U.S. operational areas.

 In subsequent senior assignments, Rear Admiral Masterson played key roles in introducing the Phalanx Close-In Weapon System (CIWS) and the NATO Sea Sparrow missile defense system – which are still used across the Navy’s surface fleet.
-He later served as executive assistant to Secretary of the Navy W. Graham Claytor, Jr. His final uniformed assignment was as Chief of the Studies, Analysis, and Gaming Agency (SAGA) for the Joint Chiefs of Staff, where his team forecast geopolitical shifts including the fall of the Berlin Wall and assessed the deterrent impact of missile defense systems during the Cold War.
+He later served as Executive Assistant to Secretary of the Navy W. Graham Claytor, Jr. His final uniformed assignment was as Chief of the Studies, Analysis, and Gaming Agency

 During his naval service, Rear Admiral Masterson received the Defense Superior Service Medal, the Legion of Merit (three awards), and the Navy Commendation Medal (three awards), including two with Combat “V” for valor.

 He also made lasting contributions to military scholarship and publishing as an editor for the U.S. Naval Institute Press.
-Among his earliest editorial projects was The Book of Navy Songs, first published in 1954 and still in print.
+His earliest editorial project was The Book of Navy Songs, first published in 1954 and still in print.
 He later served on the editorial team that selected and published the Naval Institute’s first work of fiction, Tom Clancy’s The Hunt for Red October.

-Following his retirement from active duty, Rear Admiral Masterson became a vice president and partner at Booz Allen Hamilton, where he designed and led innovative “industry war games” for private-sector clients.
-He later served as senior vice president at Science Applications International Corporation (SAIC), contributing to national security across defense, intelligence, and civilian sectors.
+Following his retirement from active duty, Rear Admiral Masterson became a vice president and partner at Booz Allen Hamilton, where he designed and led innovative “industry war games” for private-sector clients such as Volkswagen and John Deere.
+He later served as senior vice president at Science Applications International Corporation (SAIC), contributing to national security across defense, intelligence and civilian sectors.

 After retirement from SAIC, he became the highest-ranking naval officer ever elected President General of the Society of the Cincinnati, joining a lineage that includes George Washington, the Society’s first President General.
 Serving from 2010 to 2013, he led establishment of the American Revolution Institute of the Society of the Cincinnati, expanding the Society’s museum, library, and educational outreach.